 Good Luck Getting On The First Page of Google in 24 Hours

 But the other methods we’ve outlined here are your best bet at ranking as quickly as possible.
-Sure, some of them might not actually get your site to page one, but they will nonetheless drive traffic to you.
+Some of them might not actually get your site to page one, but they will nonetheless drive traffic to you.